scottwallacesh/concourse-terraform/README.md

 ### providing input variable values

-tfvars can be provided by including `terraform.tfvars` or `*.auto.tfvars` files in the terraform source dir, or by passing them as parameters into the task
+tfvars can be provided by including `terraform.tfvars` or `*.auto.tfvars` files in the terraform working dir, or by passing them as parameters into the task

 ```yaml
 jobs: